 Wolverine didn’t care for that mask, apparently, for he adopted a different one shortly before he joined the X-Men several months later.

 He wore this second version, perhaps his best-known look, from the time he joined the X-Men until the death of Phoenix.
 Wolverine had fallen in love with that version of Jean Grey, and he took her death quite hard.
 Since his costume had been destroyed during the battle to save her, Wolverine took the opportunity to make a change.

 He adopted a modified costume with a new, more somber color scheme, seen here.

 He wore this costume for several years, though after the X-Men’s supposed deaths in Dallas, Texas during the “Fall of the Mutants” storyline, he would often forego wearing this costume in favor of other attire.
 After he started spending a great deal of time on the island of Madripoor (in the early issues of his own series), he sometimes went into action wearing an all-black sleeveless outfit with wrist-length leather gloves and no mask.
 But after the world learned the X-Men were still alive, Wolverine was more likely to wear his costume in public.

 Wolverine was clearly moving into darker territory, both emotionally and sartorially.
-So I decided to create his new costume by combining elements of his two most recent looks, trying to make it stylish and masculine while keeping it dark and instantly recognizable as Wolverine.
+So I decided to create his new costume by combining elements of his previous looks, trying to make it stylish and masculine while keeping it dark and instantly recognizable as Wolverine.
 Here it is: